dgaydukov/cert-aws/sa/files/sa.md

 You install agent on your OS, and it collects data and send it to inspector for analyzing.
 Assessment template - configuration based on which inspector validates your system.

 ###### Neptune
-Fully-manages graph database (not relational) service optimized for storing billions of relationships and querying the graph with milliseconds latency:
+Fully-managed graph database (not relational) service optimized for storing billions of relationships and querying the graph with milliseconds latency:
 * ACID compliant with immediate consistency
 * uses operational technology (lifecycle management, encryption-at-rest with KMS) shared with RDS
 * replicates all data 6 times across 3 AZ (neptune divide your storage on 10GB chunk and replicate each chunk 6 times).